temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 - `X-Namespace: {namespace}`: This is a custom HTTP Header.
 Ensure that the [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) configuration in your Codec Server includes this header.

+- [Optional] `Authorization: <credentials>`: Include this in your CORS configuration when enabling authorization with your Codec Server.

+For details on setting up authorization, see [Authorization](#authorization).

 #### Request Body

 General specification for the `POST` Request body contains payloads.